msalibian/STAT547O/Example-backfitting.md

 ![](Example-backfitting_files/figure-gfm/iterate.show-3.png)<!-- -->

+**NOTE** that the above comparisons between the initial estimators and the final ones is not completely accurate, as the partial residuals in each plot (the “dots”) actually depend on the estimated regression functions.

 #### Sanity check

-To verify that our algorithm produces reasonable results, we compare our “home made” estimates with those computed with `gam::gam()` (both graphically and we look at their values).
+To verify that our code above does in fact produce reasonable results, we compare our “home made” estimates with those computed with `gam::gam()` (both graphically and we look at their values).
 They are of course not identical, but reassuringly close.

 ``` r
 library(gam)